-Finally, separate logistic regressions were used for predicting casual style and urban style, in order to identify the variables that were associated with each of these styles.
-The variables that showed a significant association to casual style by univariate logistic were lower levels of appearance evaluation (beta = -.50, p = .000), lower levels of appearance orientation (beta = -.55, p = .001) and higher levels of comfort seeking (beta = .72, p = .001).
-Thus, women with lower appearance evaluation (OR = .61; IC 95%: .47-.79), lower appearance orientation (OR =.48; IC 95%: .42-.80), who seek comfort by clothes (OR = 2.06; IC 95%: 1.52-2.78), are more likely to exhibit casual style of dress.
+Finally, separate logistic regressions were done to identify the variables associated with each clothing style and thereby to predict choices of casual style versus the urban style.
+The variables that showed a significant association to the casual style by univariate logistic regression were lower levels of appearance evaluation (beta = -.50, p = .000), lower levels of appearance orientation (beta = -.55, p = .001), and higher levels of comfort seeking (beta = .72, p = .001).
+Thus, women with lower appearance evaluation (OR = .61; IC 95%: .47–.79), with lower appearance orientation (OR =.48; IC 95%: .42–.80), and who seek comfort through their choice of clothes (OR = 2.06; IC 95%: 1.52–2.78) are more likely to exhibit a casual style of dress.

-Urban style of dress was indicated by higher levels of appearance evaluation (beta = .37, p = .006) and appearance orientation (beta = .62, p = .000) and higher levels of openness to experience (beta= 65, p = .000).
-Thus, women who are more open to experience (OR = 1.92; IC 95%: 1.35-2.73), with higher levels of appearance evaluation (OR = 1.45; IC 95%: 1.11-1.90) and appearance orientation (OR = 1.87; IC 95%: 1.34-2.61) were more likely to exhibit urban style than others.
+An urban style of dress was indicated by higher levels of appearance evaluation (beta = .37, p = .006), appearance orientation (beta = .62, p = .000), and openness to experience (beta= 65, p = .000).
+Thus, women who are more open to experience (OR = 1.92; IC 95%: 1.35–2.73), with higher levels of appearance evaluation (OR = 1.45; IC 95%: 1.11–1.90) and appearance orientation (OR = 1.87; IC 95%: 1.34–2.61), were more likely to wear an urban style than others.

 Discussion

-This study explored the relationships between clothing practices to personality traits and body image among women.
-Overall, the results supported that clothing practices are related to personality traits and predicted by body image.
+This study explored the relationships of clothing practices to personality traits and body image among women.
+Overall, the results supported that clothing practices are related to personality traits and can be predicted by body image.

-Using the Big five personality traits model, this research found that consciousness was related with classic style of dress, defined as formal, conventional and representative clothing.
-The Big Five model describes consciousness people as organized, reliable, punctual and neat (Costa & McCrae, 1992), and formal clothing was found to effect self perception of neatness, cultivation and restraint (Hanover & Kuhenen, 2002).
-This research also found consciousness to negatively corelate with camouflage, and positively corelate with assurance, fashion and individuality.
-These findings correspond with previous findings that people who wear formal clothes perceive themselves as most competent, trustworthy and authoritative (Peluchette & Karl, 2007).
+Using the Big five personality traits model, this study found that consciousness was related with a classic style of dress, defined as formal, conventional, and representative clothing.
+The Big Five model describes people with high levels of consciousness as organized, reliable, punctual and neat (Costa & McCrae, 1992), and wearing formal clothing was found to support a self-perception of neatness, cultivation and restraint (Hannover & Kuhenen, 2002).
+This research also found consciousness to negatively correlate with camouflage and positively correlate with assurance, fashion and individuality.
+These findings correspond with previous findings that people who wear formal clothes perceive themselves as most competent, trustworthy, and authoritative (Peluchette & Karl, 2007).

-Extroversion was related to urban style of dress, defined as an eclectic and playful style, composed of creative combinations of clothes.
-Extroversion was also correlated with individuality, fashion, and assurance.
-These findings correspond with the Big Five model perception of extraverts as sociable, person-oriented, active, optimistic and fun loving (Costa & McCrae, 1992).
-Moreover, extroverts were found to prefer exciting fashion brands, perceived as active, adventurous and cool (Mulyanegara, Tsarenko & Anderson, 2007), findings that resonate with the definition of urban style.
+Extroversion was related to an urban style of dress, defined as an eclectic and playful style characterized by creative combinations of clothes.
+It was also correlated with individuality, fashion, and assurance.
+These findings correspond with the Big Five model characterization of extroverts as sociable, person-oriented, active, optimistic, and fun loving (Costa & McCrae, 1992).
+Moreover, extroverts were found to prefer exciting fashion brands that are typically perceived as active, adventurous, and cool (Mulyanegara, Tsarenko & Anderson, 2007), characterizations that resonate with the definition of urban style.

-This research showed a negative correlation between extroversion and camouflage, a function that distinguished the casual style.
-Casual style was defined as a minimalist style, featured by jeans and t-shirts.
-The results characterized it with high levels of camouflage, low levels of extroversion and low openness to experience, indicating that women who identified with this style were most introverted and conventional thinking among the research population.
+This research showed a negative correlation between extroversion and camouflage, a function characteristic of the casual clothing style—a minimalist style featuring jeans and t-shirts.
+It was correlated with high levels of camouflage, low levels of extroversion, and low openness to experience, suggesting that women who identified with this style were the most introverted and conventional thinking among the research population.

 Openness to experience was the highest among women who identified with the urban style.
-The Big Five model describes openness to experience as curiousness, broad interests, creativity and untraditionallity (Costa & McCrae, 1992).
-These results indicate that women who identified with urban style were more open minded and creative than those in casual style.
-Moreover, body image played an important role in the distinction between the urban and the casual style.
+The Big Five model describes people with high levels of openness to experience as being curious, creative, and untraditional and having broad interests (Costa & McCrae, 1992).
+Women who identified with the urban style were more open-minded and creative than those wearing the casual style.
+Moreover, body image played an important role in the choice between the urban and the casual style.